alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_arborxr_managed_setup_guide.md

     - *Occasionally no application will show in the **All** section of the **Library** - click the **For Work** tab if this is the case*
     - A permissions screen may appear - Click the **"Allow"** button
-    - Follow the **Web Portal Device Management Guide** to register your device and allow content management
+    - Follow the **Web Portal Device Management Guide** to register your device and allow content management ⚠️ **New Installations of WildXR need time to download the appropriate videos.
+This could take multiple hours depending on the size of the video library.** ⚠️

 23. **Launch WildXRAutoPing once**
     - After all other steps have been completed, launch the WildXRAutoPing application.